Highland Road Park Observatory

 It’s not light, it’s not dark.
 It’s that special time called twilight, and HRPO wants to introduce you to it!

-We begin with the Sun☉ a mere seven degrees above the horizon and sinking.
+We begin with the Sun☉ a mere one-and-a-half degrees above the horizon and sinking.
 There is no other time like twilight.
 Bring it into your life!

-The 16 April lecture “Wonders of the Spring Sky” is an excellent followup to this session.
+The 16 July Remote Discussion “Wonders of the Summer Sky” is an excellent followup to this session.

 This program preempts the Friday Night Lecture Series on…

 - the last Friday in spring before Daylight Time begins

 - the Friday during the week of Independence Day

 - the first Friday in fall after Daylight Time ends

 PLEASE NOTE: If Louisiana were on Standard Time in July, this event would run from 7:00 pm to 9:00 pm.